 I searched the FAA rules & guidelines, and crawled different communities but couldn’t get a clear explanation for this.

 But here is my understanding.

-Rule of thumb: Fly below 400 feet of the ground level, always use your best judgment in case of ambiguity.
+Rule of thumb: Fly below 400 feet of ground level, and always use your best judgment in case of ambiguity.
 Don’t take a risk that can endanger other humans.

 Altitude waiver for professional drone pilots

-For example, if there is a skyscraper being built, a drone can inspect the work at high altitude with ease instead of sending workers up there for in-person inspection (less costly and much safer).
+For example, if a skyscraper is being built, a drone can easily inspect the work at high altitudes instead of sending workers up there for in-person inspection (less costly and much safer).

-You can apply for this special activity permit on the FAA DroneZone site.
+You can apply for this particular activity permit on the FAA DroneZone site.